Quantum algorithms for optimal effective theory of many-body systems: Introduction

 Quantum computing is a fundamentally different paradigm for performing calculations compared with its classical counterpart.
-Because of its inherent property, i.e., quantum parallelism, a quantum computer can surpass the conventional digital computer in solving certain problems such as factorization \cite{bib:13} and unstructured database search~\cite{bib:14}.
+Because of its inherent property, i.e., quantum parallelism, a quantum computer can surpass, in theory, the conventional digital computer in solving certain problems such as factorization \cite{bib:13} and unstructured database search~\cite{bib:14}.
 An important application of quantum computing is simulating quantum many-body systems \cite{bib:15,bib:16}, for instance, nuclei \cite{bib:17} and molecules \cite{bib:18,bib:19,bib:20}.
-With Trotterization and quantum phase estimation algorithm, one can simulate the real-time evolution and compute the energy spectrum of a quantum system by using resources scaling polynomially with the system size, evolution time and accuracy \cite{bib:21,bib:22}.
+With Trotterization and quantum phase estimation algorithm, one can simulate the real-time evolution and compute the energy spectrum of a quantum system by using resources, i.e., quantum gates, that scale polynomially with the system size, evolution time and accuracy \cite{bib:21,bib:22}.
 In recent years, many efforts have been made to discover new quantum algorithms that are feasible for near-term quantum computers \cite{bib:23}.
 For example, the variational quantum eigensolver (VQE) \cite{bib:24,bib:25,bib:26} enables a quantum computer with a few qubits to calculate the ground-state energy of small molecules.